bugzilla/bugzilla/README.rst

 `Thunderbird's`_ wizard to add a new "Existing Mail Account" doesn't work with bmo-web.
-It fails because it wants to create a mail account with both incoming mail (IMAP) and outgoing mail (SMTP, which bmo-web.vm doesn't provide).
+It fails because it wants to create a mail account with both incoming mail (IMAP) and outgoing mail (SMTP, which bmo.test doesn't provide).
 To work around this, using a regular email account to first setup, then modify the settings of that account: Right Click the account in the left side bar > Settings > Server Settings.
 Update the server settings to match those listed above.
-Afterwards, you may update the account name to be vagrant@bmo-web.vm.
+Afterwards, you may update the account name to be vagrant@bmo.test.
 Thunderbird will now pull email from BMO.
 You can try it out by commenting on a bug.

 .. _`Thunderbird's`: https://www.mozilla.org/en-US/thunderbird/